Bambo-Rambo/RNG-Guides/ExtraInfo.md

 “Level Boost” for a +10 to the Level of the resulting Pokemon (exclamation mark in the lower DexNav screen when occurs).

-As for “Potential” and “Flute”, the former is the guaranteed perfect IVs you will get for an index (caps at 3), while the latter is about the Level drop/boost if the White/Black Flute is activated for that location (caps at 4).
+As for “Potential” and “Flute”, the former is the guaranteed perfect IVs you will get for an index (caps at 3), while the latter is the Level drop/boost if the White/Black Flute is activated for that location (caps at 4).
 Leave either to 0 if you don’t care.

 ### DexNav results

 The “Right” and “Up” columns show the coordinates of the generated patch.
-It should be obvious that negative values, mean opposite direction.
-For example a pair of Right = -8 and Up = -3, means that you will be getting a patch 8 tiles **left** and 3 **down** from the position you will be standing at.
+Negative values, mean opposite direction so for example a pair of Right = -8 and Up = -3, means that you will be getting a patch 8 tiles **left** and 3 **down** from the position you will be standing at.
-If there is not grass/water in the generated spot, the game will try later indexes so you need to be careful when choosing a tile to stand in.
+If there is no grass/water tile in those coordinates, you will fail your target so be careful when choosing your spot.

-If success = true, the row will be marked as yellow similarly to what 3DS RNG Tool does for Normal Wild and Friend Safari RNG when an encounter is successful.
+Yellow marked rows mean that a Pokemon will spawn successfully, otherwise they will be white (Clicking `Generate` will only show successful ones).

-Sync, Slot, HA and Egg Move columns need no further explanation.
+Sync, Slot, Species, Level, HA and Egg Move columns need no further explanation.

 Shiny is about a Forced shiny patch.
-The row will be marked as blue only if the patch is BOTH shiny AND successful, otherwise will remain white.
+The row will be marked as blue only if the patch is BOTH shiny AND successful, otherwise will still remain white.

-As for the Level column, it shows the TOTAL Level Boost for a given index, depending on the situation (value can be from +0 to +30).
-We will see later in the guide how this number varies and how to mess with it.

 Potential and Flute were explained above.